Chart Color Schemes

 Maroubra's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

 Analysis of health metrics shows strong performance throughout Maroubra.
 Mortality rates and chronic condition prevalence were low across both young and old age cohorts.
-Private health cover was exceptionally high at approximately 66% of the total population (21,673 people), compared to 59.9% across Greater Sydney and 55.7% nationally.
+Private health cover was found to be exceptionally high at approximately 66% of the total population (21,673 people), compared to 59.9% across Greater Sydney and a national average of 55.7%.

 The most common medical conditions were arthritis and mental health issues, impacting 6.4 and 6.0% of residents respectively.
 75.3% of residents declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
 Working-age residents had low chronic condition prevalence.
-As of March 2021, 17.6% of residents were aged 65 and over (5,773 people), higher than the 15.4% in Greater Sydney.
+The area has 17.7% of residents aged 65 and over (5,806 people), higher than the 15.4% in Greater Sydney.
 Health outcomes among seniors were particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health